Fritz Waerndorfer: Patron of the arts

 In 1902 Fritz Waerndorfer ordered from Charles Rennie Mackintosh of Glasgow the furnishing of a music salon in the villa in Vienna 18th, Carl-Ludwig-Strasse 45 (today Weimarer Strasse 59, corner Colloredogasse 19), where he and his wife lived with his father Samuel (1843-1907) and his brother August (1865-1940).
 The father and the two brothers were registered in 1902 (in the spelling Wärndorfer) in Lehmann's allgemeiner Wohnungs-Anzeiger für Wien as partners of the Náchoder Baumwollspinnerei Wärndorfer, Benedict, Mautner.

-Mackintosh's wife Margaret MacDonald designed a frieze for the salon at the same time based on motifs by the Belgian poet Maurice Maeterlinck "The Seven Princesses".
+Margaret Macdonald Mackintosh designed a frieze for the salon at the same time based on motifs by the Belgian poet Maurice Maeterlinck's "The Seven Princesses".

 In 1903 Fritz Waerndorfer financed the founding of the Wiener Werkstätte and became its commercial director.
 In 1913 he was forced to declare personal bankruptcy, forfeiting 12.5 million crowns according to his son, and under pressure from his family emigrated to the US with his wife and son in 1914.
-(Wiener Werkstätte GmbH, also bankrupt, was rescued by Otto Primavesi, Moritz Gallia and others).
+Wiener Werkstätte GmbH, also bankrupt, was rescued by Otto Primavesi, Moritz Gallia and others.
 In the United States, he first became a farmer, then worked as a designer for a textile company and began painting watercolors, which were shown in 1927 at the Otto Nirenstein Gallery (later known as Otto Kallir) in Vienna.